adriengibrat/jQuery-mousecenter/README.md

 Trigger special events when mouse enter / leave element center area.

-You can specify a distance that define the center area, it can be an integer or a function taking cursor coordinates x,y relative to center as arguments and returning a boolean.
+You can specify shape and distance that define the center area.
+It can be an integer, in that case the default shape is a circle, or a function defining a shape taking cursor coordinates x,y relative to center of element as arguments and returning a boolean.

-The distance is passed in or as data argument when you bind your function.
+The shape/distance is passed in or as data argument when you bind your function: you can pass interger or function as data or in a hash as 'distance' property.

 Usage exemples:
 ```javascript